1990 Petrus, Pomerol, Bordeaux

 Description

 Hugely expressive, seductive bouquet of black fruits, spice and cedarwood.
-Very opulent on the palate, really filling the mouth; tannins totally ripe, acidity in perfect balance with the fruit, glorious long finish.
-One of the wines of the vintage.
-Hugely expressive, seductive bouquet of black fruits, spice and cedarwood.
-Very opulent on the palate, really filling the mouth; tannins totally ripe, acidity in perfect balance with the fruit, glorious long finish.
-One of the wines of the vintage.
+It is very opulent on the palate, really filling the mouth; tannins are totally ripe, acidity is in perfect balance with the fruit, and a glorious long finish.
+It's one of the wines of the vintage—a hugely expressive, seductive bouquet of black fruits, spice and cedarwood.
+It is very opulent on the palate, really filling the mouth; tannins are totally ripe, acidity is in perfect balance with the fruit, and a glorious long finish.

 Berry Bros. & Rudd